Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - item 6 is now implemented locally
 - items 1 through 5 now exist in prototype form and are wired through the same session authority seam rather than bypassing it
 - the remote viewport prototype has already pivoted from shared-frame multiplexing to per-client render views with WebRTC-only streaming
-- the authoritative scene-authoring loop has advanced: selection, transform, rename, visibility, and full object lifecycle (create/duplicate/delete) are all command-driven with event publication and test coverage
+- the authoritative scene-authoring loop has advanced: selection, transform, rename, visibility, and full object lifecycle (create/duplicate/delete) are all command-driven with event publication, test coverage, and end-to-end wiring through the browser editor shell
 - all scene objects are now backed by a Roblox-inspired `DataModel`-rooted Instance hierarchy; the session owns the live tree and exposes a serializable snapshot projection for consumers
+- the outliner exposes the full object lifecycle to the user: an Add dropdown with built-in templates, a Delete toolbar button, and a right-click context menu with Duplicate and Delete; the three operations travel the same WebRTC/HTTP → `ParseRemoteViewportCommand` → `EditorSession::Tick` → event broadcast path as every other authoritative command
-- the next authoring step is exposing the object lifecycle commands through the browser editor shell (outliner add/delete, context menus) and binding transform gizmos to the authoritative `SetTransform` path
+- the next authoring steps are binding transform gizmos to the authoritative `SetTransform` path, and deeper inline editing such as in-outliner rename
 - multi-client validation, transport tuning, and deeper collaboration surfaces should continue afterward through that same command/event path instead of becoming the lead implementation track

 That slice proves the core thesis: